Lazontez/Amazon_Test_Playwright/README.md

     - Register with a Duplicate Email
     - Forgot Password

+- **Search & Navigation**
+    - Search for a Product and Verify Results
+    - Filter Products by Category

 ## Future Test Cases

 - **Search & Navigation**
-    - Search for a Product and Verify Results
     - Validate Search Suggestions
-    - Filter Products by Category

 - **Shopping Cart & Checkout**
     - Add a Product to the Cart